Smoothening your writing process (for PhD students)

 In short

-Practise outlining, speed writing and step-by-step revision
+Practise strategies like outlining, speed writing and revision

 • Certificate